dansal182/Bayesian-Linear-Regression/README.md

 # Bayesian-Linear-Regression
-Linear regression to study market participation for data in the femcare.csv file; the project employs the RJAGS library and a Gibss-Samplet to simulate the zellner posterior distribution.
+Linear regression to study market participation for data in the femcare.csv file; the project employs the RJAGS library and a Gibss-Sampler to simulate the Zellner's model posterior distribution.
+Some of the code is written with words in Spanish, the proper transalation is: pais:= country, ajuste:= fit.
+The program produces a list to store the analysis of each country's results.